Carlos Lobo de Ávila

-Carlos de Orta Lobo de Ávila (17 April 1860 – 9 September 1895), often referred to as Lobo d'Ávila, was an aristocrat, writer, journalist and politician who was also a parliamentary deputy and minister.
+Carlos de Orta Lobo de Ávila (17 March 1860 – 9 September 1895), often referred to as Lobo d'Ávila, was an aristocrat, writer, journalist and politician who was also a parliamentary deputy and minister.
 He became famous in Portuguese intellectual circles at the time as being a member of the group that called themselves Life's Vanquished (Vencidos da Vida).

 Background

 Lobo de Ávila was born in Lisbon on 17 March 1860, the son of Joaquim Tomás Lobo de Ávila, 1st Count of Valbom, and his wife, Maria Francisca de Paula de Orta, daughter of António José de Orta, 1st Viscount of Orta, and his wife Manuela de Jesús Thoronjo.
-He was thus linked by birth to the aristocracy of the Portuguese capital, Lisbon, and to its financial and political circles.
+He was thus linked by birth to the Portuguese aristocracy, and to its financial and political circles.

 Writing

 With a penchant for writing, Lobo de Ávila first published in 1878, at the age of 18, when he was a law student at the University of Coimbra.
 This was a travel book entitled A Traveller's Portfolio: Pencil Notes, which was intended to be published as a serial in a Portuguese newspaper, Diário da Manhã.
 During that time, he also wrote for the periodical Revista Literária in Coimbra, publishing, with Luís de Magalhães, a set of pamphlets of social and political criticism that appeared under the title of Zumbidos.
 He also wrote for several other publications in Coimbra, often using pseudonyms.

 Lobo de Ávila published in Ilustrado a set of much-appreciated articles of analysis and criticism about a proposed draft revision of the Constitutional Charter of the Portuguese Monarchy.
 However, in 1889 he founded and edited the daily O Tempo, which later became the organ of those supporting such proposals.

 Lobo de Ávila was responsible for finalising the historical book, O Príncipe Perfeito, on the subject of King João II of Portugal, by fellow member of the Vencidos da Vida, Oliveira Martins, which the author could not complete before his death.